 You can buy your tickets in advance here.

 What was life like in this former hospital in the nineteen-twenties?
 What kind of medicine was practiced in Barcelona?
 We will get answers to all these questions during their guided tour.

 “The visit begins in the hypostyle hall, or hall of columns, originally home to the Hospital’s emergency service.
 A series of tunnels leads to the Sant Salvador Pavilion, the first building to be brought into operation in 1916.
 Here, you’ll learn about the history of the old Hospital de la Santa Creu i Sant Pau and discover the work and career of Lluís Domènech i Montaner.
 The visit continues to the gardens.
 As you walk among the plants and flowers, you’ll discover how nature was a source of inspiration for Art Nouveau and played a vital role in helping patients to recover.
 The tour ends in the Administration Pavilion, the most outstanding building on the site.
 You’ll be amazed by the various heritage spaces, full of light, color, mosaics, sculptures, and a wealth of decorative detail.”

-Below you can buy tickets, book accommodation and rent a car with our affiliate links on a discount price in Barcelona city.
+Below you can buy tickets, book accommodation and rent a car with our affiliate links.
+Get solutions on a discount price in Barcelona city.

 Dear Traveller, hope you liked the latest article from Besides the Obvious!
 If you would not like to miss any of our travel stories, destination ideas, vacation plans, holiday inspirations, do not forget to subscribe here!